Michael A. Taylor Player Props: Twins vs. Phillies

-After hitting .206 with three home runs, two walks and six RBI in his past 10 games, Michael A. Taylor and the Minnesota Twins take on the Philadelphia Phillies (who will start Taijuan Walker) at 6:05 PM ET on Saturday.
+On Sunday, Michael A. Taylor (.194 batting average in his past 10 games, with three home runs, two walks and six RBI) and the Minnesota Twins play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-He racked up two hits (going 2-for-4) in his most recent appearance against the Phillies.
+He had a hitless performance in his previous game (0-for-5) against the Phillies.

 Michael A. Taylor Game Info & Props vs. the Phillies